 “Scissors , Paper , Stone “ : Can Game Make you a Better Investor ?

-Increasingly, game theory is also making its ways to behavioral finance for better understanding and decision making in financial world.
+Increasingly, game theory is also making its ways to behavioural finance for better understanding and decision making in financial world.

-Game Theory is ideal for strategic situations where competitive or individual behaviors can be modeled.
-These situations include: auctions (e.g., sealed project bids), bargaining activities (e.g., union vs management, pricing buy-back and revenue-sharing negotiations), product decisions (e.g., entry or exit markets), principal-agent decisions (e.g., compensation negotiations, supplier incentives) and supply chain design (e.g., capacity management, build vs out source decisions).
+Game Theory is ideal for strategic situations, whereby competitive or individual behaviours can be modelled.
+These situations include: auctions (e.g., sealed project bids), bargaining activities (e.g., union vs management, pricing buy-back and revenue-sharing negotiations), product decisions (e.g., entry or exit markets), principal-agent decisions (e.g., compensation negotiations, supplier incentives) and supply chain design (e.g., capacity management, build vs outsource decisions).